Collection Development Policy

 NOPL is an affiliate of the Foundation Center in New York, and is designated as a Grants Information Network facility.
 As a member, NOPL receives a hard copy of the Foundation Center’s major publications and access to the Foundation Center Online database, the premier source of grants information for the nonprofit communities of the United States.

 NOPL is a member of OCLC Worldshare, the largest resource sharing system on the planet.
-Patron-initiated requests for materials not owned by NOPL can be requested via the system for short term use by our patrons.
+Library user-initiated requests for materials not owned by NOPL can be requested via the system for short term use by our Library users.
 Reciprocally, libraries around the world can request circulating materials in New Orleans Public Library’s collections.

 NOPL is a member of LOANSHARK, a consortium of Louisiana’s public libraries, which utilizes an online system for resource sharing among members.
 The State Library coordinates the system, with an in-state courier service to move materials from library to library with minimal expense.